 Can your marriage survive adultery?
-Yes, says today’s guest blogger Julie Ganschow.
-It won’t be easy but because of God’s grace, a husband and wife can reconcile and grow spiritually.
-This article (Post-Adultery Reconciliation in Marriage by Julie Ganschow) originally appeared on the Biblical Counseling Coalition website and is used with permission.–Ed.
+It won’t be easy, but because of God’s grace, a husband and wife can reconcile and grow spiritually.
+This article originally appeared on the Biblical Counseling Coalition website and is used with permission.

 While devastating and heartbreaking, infidelity in a marriage can be worked through to a successful reconciliation.
 Because of Jesus, we have the ability to forgive as we have been forgiven.
 The Word of God is sufficient to instruct both the counselor and counselee on the various heart issues the couple will encounter in the reconciliation process.

 When the adulterer repents, and both parties are willing to do the hard work of talking through and addressing the underlying sin and relationship issues that led to adultery, wonderful and amazing things can happen!
 The couple can stay together and can truly find love again.
 However, it will never be the same.

 It is helpful to understand that the marriage affected by adultery is in a sense dead and gone.
 I don’t mean the couple is no longer married, but that the covenant was broken and the vows of fidelity were sacrificed.
 The one-flesh union was violated by introducing a third party into the most sacred aspect of marriage.
 This is why adultery is considered (by many) to be an acceptable reason for Christians to divorce.